liferay/liferay-docs/developer/frameworks/articles/web-experience-management/05-developing-a-fragment-renderer/01-intro.markdown

 There are other fields which should only be necessary for advanced use cases:

-**Preview Class PK**: If the Fragment supports displaying content, this field is used to support previewing an *In progress* version of the content before it's ready to publish.
-In this case, the `render` method returns the primary key of the content.
+**Preview Class PK**: If the Fragment supports displaying content, this field supports previewing an *In progress* version of the content before it's ready to publish.
+In this case, the `render` method returns the content's primary key.

 **Preview Type**: Represents the preview type you want to show.
 The accepted values include